Tongan PM and democracy campaigner 'Akilisi Pohiva dies, aged 78

 Constitutional changes eventually cleared the path for him to become prime minister in 2014, before he was re-elected in 2017.

-Mr Pohiva has been in poor health for much of the past few years, and he spent much of this year in Auckland being treated for liver problems.
+Pohiva has been in poor health in the past few years, and he spent much of this year in Auckland being treated for liver problems.

 - RNZ